-13.38 Providers must have an agency email domain that allows staff members to have a secured email address for use when sending and receiving communication regarding all RBWO matters.
-(Example: Rachel@rachelsplace.com).

-- 13.39 Providers must have a written policy to address appropriate staff boundaries and relationships with youth in state care.
+- 13.38 Providers must have an agency email domain that allows staff members to have a secured email address for use when sending and receiving communication regarding all RBWO matters.
+(Example: Rachel@rachelsplace.com). - 13.39 Providers must have a written policy to address appropriate staff boundaries and relationships with youth in state care.
 The written policy must include the process of addressing staff members who engage in inappropriate boundaries with youth. - 13.40 RBWO staff members serving in a Case Management Role with more than one provider, must notify all employers of their outside employment.
 Case Management staff cannot exceed the maximum caseload requirement across all agencies combined, taking into account the program designations of the children served for each agency. - 13.41 A Director shall not serve in the capacity of any RBWO role for more than one agency, site, or location that is under contract with the Department of Human Services as an R.B.W.O. provider. - 13.42 The Division promotes respect and dignity and does not tolerate sexual harassment in the workplace.
 The Division is committed to providing a workplace and environment free from sexual harassment for its employees and for all persons who interact with state government officials.
 Providers must provide sexual harassment training for their employees, contractors, and foster parents annually.
+Providers should regularly assess incidents and trends to determine when additional trainings are warranted.